code-monet/sim-gamer-kit/docs/fffsake/index.md

 FFB capable device.
 In this process, it can also fix various force feedback issues and allow some amount of tweaking; see the Features section later.

+## Why Joystick Gremlin?

+While there are other applications with similar functionality, feeding vJoy with inputs from DirectInput devices, none of them appear to be maintained any more.
+Joystick Gremlin is actively being developed; we will be using the older but stable R13 version.

+Support could be added for other vJoy feeders, especially if someone is willing to help integrate FFFSake as a DLL or Python module.
+Please get in touch via GitHub Discussions.

 ## Setup

+Budget about 15-45 minutes for this one-time setup.

 > TODO: Add screenshot and links

-FFFSake is currently offered as a (Python) plugin for Joystick Gremlin.
+> FFFSake is currently offered as a (Python) plugin for Joystick Gremlin.
 If you would like to integrate FFFSake into your application as a DLL, please open a GitHub ticket.